erred/w/src/blog/2019-10-16-standalone-coredns.md

---- title
-standalone coredns
---- description
+---
-running coredns in standalone mode
+description: running coredns in standalone mode
+title: standalone coredns
---- main
+---
 so you need DNS...

 ### _Corefile_